A Heterogeneous Schelling Model for Wealth Disparity and its Effect on Segregation: Simulations

-Figure \ref{fig:sim1a} verifies Theorem \ref{urb1} and \ref{mix2}, showing the coexistence of urbanization of poverty and racial integration outside the urban area under strong wealth bias but slight racial bias.
-Specially, since the chosen urban area can accommodate all the poor in a city and the city has severe income inequality, Figure \ref{fig:sim1a} can also be viewed as a verification of Remark \ref{seg_not_hom}, showing segregation of the poor red in the urban area and integration outside.
-Individuals in Figure~\ref{fig:sim1a} have small racial bias, so the wealth biases can also drive racial segregation under centralized placement of urban sites.
-Figure \ref{fig:sim1b} verifies Corollary \ref{urb2}, showing the urbanization of poverty with distributed urban sites.
-Compared with Figure \ref{fig:sim1a}, the pink cluster gets dispersed via the distributed urban sites.
-Figure \ref{fig:sim1c} verifies Theorem \ref{urb red thm}, showing the urbanized segregation.
-Due to income inequality where most of the poor are red, we can see the pink predominantly occupies the urban area.
-To contrast, in Figure \ref{fig:sim2}, where the demographic is without income equality, we can see urbanized segregation and roughly the same amount of the poor red and poor blue occupying the urban sites.
-Figure \ref{fig:sim1d} verifies Theorem \ref{miti}, showing the mitigation of segregation via distributing the urban sites in the existence of agents' strong racial bias, which should lead to Figure \ref{fig:sim1c} if not distributing the urban sites.
-Compared with Figure \ref{fig:sim1b}, whose segregation level is even smaller, the difference is that agents in Figure \ref{fig:sim1b} have little racial bias, whereas in Figure \ref{fig:sim1d} each agent has strong racial bias.
-Figure \ref{fig:sim1e} and \ref{fig:sim1f} provide baselines of the main work.
-Figure \ref{fig:sim1e} shows segregation under strong racial bias without wealth bias, which is proved in \cite{cannon2019local, li2021programming}.
-Figure \ref{fig:sim1f} shows integration under little racial and wealth bias, which is proved in Theorem \ref{deurb}.
+Figure~\ref{fig:sim1a} demonstrates Theorems~\ref{urb1} and~\ref{mix2} showing the coexistence of urbanization of poverty and racial integration outside the urban area under strong wealth bias but slight racial bias.
+Specially, since the chosen urban area can accommodate all the poor agents in a city and the city has severe income inequality, Figure~\ref{fig:sim1a} can also be viewed as a verification of Remark~\ref{seg_not_hom}, showing segregation of poor red agents in the urban area and integration outside.
+Individuals in Figure~\ref{fig:sim1a} have small racial biases, so the wealth biases can also drive racial segregation under the centralized placement of urban sites.
+Figure~\ref{fig:sim1b} verifies Corollary \ref{urb2}, showing the urbanization of poverty with distributed urban sites.
+Compared with Figure~\ref{fig:sim1a}, the pink cluster gets dispersed via the distributed urban sites.
+Figure~\ref{fig:sim1c} verifies Theorem~\ref{urb red thm}, showing the urbanized segregation.
+Due to income inequality, where most of the poor agents are red, we can see that the pink predominantly occupies the urban area.
+In contrast, in Figure~\ref{fig:sim2}, when there is income equality across races, we can see urbanized segregation and roughly the same amount of poor red and poor blue agents occupying the urban sites.
+Figure~\ref{fig:sim1d} demonstrates Theorem~\ref{miti}, showing the mitigation of segregation via distributing the urban sites in the existence of agents' strong racial bias, which should lead to Figure~\ref{fig:sim1c} urban sites are not distributed.
+Compared with Figure~\ref{fig:sim1b}, whose segregation level is even smaller, the difference is that agents in Figure~\ref{fig:sim1b} have little racial bias, whereas in Figure~\ref{fig:sim1d} each agent has strong racial bias.
+Figures~\ref{fig:sim1e} and~\ref{fig:sim1f} provide baselines of the main work.
+Figure~\ref{fig:sim1e} shows segregation under strong racial bias without wealth bias, which was proved in~\cite{cannon2019local, li2021programming}.
+Figure~\ref{fig:sim1f} shows integration under little racial and wealth bias, which is proved in Theorem~\ref{deurb}.